genesys/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

     }
     ```

-## Missing entites and Personal information
+## Missing entities for personalized responses

-Dynamically required details.
-Depends on user query and the article the Bot responses with.
+These entities are use to dynamically retrieve details from the user, for personalizing the response to the user query.
-articles of this sort are configured with a Bold360ai provider which formats the response to contain the entities tag pattern, that are being recognized by the SDK as the needed information (please contect out support for farther information about the [Bold360AI provider](https://support.bold360.com/bold360/help/how-do-i-create-a-csv-provider)).
+Articles that are configured with entities, contains entities tags within the response which are recognized by the SDK as the missing information needed to properly display the article as intended.
+> Refer to [How to use Data Entities](https://support.bold360.com/bold360/help/how-to-use-data-entities) for more information.

 - **Missing entites**:
   Details that the user is asked to provide before the requested data can be supplied.